HenryLange/fantasy-nhl-optimizer/_posts/2025-09-01-project-plan-and-structure.md

 My posts will show progress and findings, while the code folder will only contain my final code once I am complete.

-If I need to create more folders I will do so as I progress.
+If I need to create more folders, I will do so as I progress.
 Each folder will have a specific purpose and title to keep the project organized and easy to navigate

 ---